@svelte-put/preprocess-auto-slug

 Limitation

-will generate duplicated id
+preprocess-auto-slug will generate duplicated id for matching nodes

-block.
+rendered inside each block.
 In such cases it is recommended to manually specify

-for the node.
+id for the node.

 each block - input